N8Codes/DragonWatch/README.md

   VirusTotal, which still reveals *what* you run to a third party.
 Needs your own free API key.

+## Installing

+Download the latest release, unzip, and drag `DragonWatch.app` to `/Applications`.
+It lives in the menu bar — there is no Dock icon while it runs.

+Releases are ad-hoc signed, so the **first** launch needs **right-click → Open** instead of a double-click; macOS only offers the override from the context menu.
+Every launch after that is normal.
+Signing it any other way needs a paid Apple Developer account, which this project does not have.

+Would rather not trust a binary at all?
+Build it yourself — that is the stronger option for a tool like this, and it sidesteps the warning entirely.

 ## Building

 ```sh